 - Housing Values.
-Housing values across income levels in the 2005 study are based on data from the U.S. Census bureau's American Community Survey (ACS) and adjusted by linear regression for the different income levels.
-In previous studies, housing values were derived from the Decennial Census and adjusted by a ratio for different income levels.
+Housing values across income levels in the 2007 study are based on data from the U.S. Census Bureau's American Community Survey (ACS) and are adjusted by linear regression for the different income levels.
 The use of the ACS and regression is intended to provide an improved estimate of the housing values by income levels across the metropolitan area. - Mortgage Interest.
-The mortgage interest amount (for use as an itemized deduction) in the 2005 study is derived by calculating an amortization schedule for the estimated home value for each income level in the metropolitan area.
-In previous studies, the mortgage interest amount did not vary by jurisdiction. - Renters versus Owners.
-Unlike previous studies, the hypothetical family at the \$25,000 income level in this year's study is assumed to rent, rather than own a home.
-Given the recent increase in real estate values in most area of the country, the assumption that families earning \$25,000 per year is likely more realistic than the assumption that they own a home.
+The mortgage interest amount (for use as an itemized deduction) in the 2007 study is derived by calculating an amortization schedule for the estimated home value for each income level in the metropolitan area. - Renters versus Owners.
+The hypothetical family at the \$25,000 income level is assumed to rent, rather than own a home.
+Given the recent increase in real estate values in the metropolitan area, the assumption that families earning \$25,000 per year rent is likely more realistic than the assumption that they own a home.